Acceptance of Transfer and Alternative Credits

 - Colleges and universities outside of the United States, provided the institution maintains the equivalent of a regional accreditation and individual transcripts have been evaluated by World Education Services or another NACES-approved member.

-To receive transfer credit, an official transcript must be sent directly from the institution that granted the credit to Colorado Mesa University Admissions or Registrar's Office.
+To receive transfer credit, an official transcript must be sent directly from the institution that granted the credit to the Colorado Mesa University Admissions Office or Registrar's Office.
 Only courses with a grade of “C” or better are eligible to be applied toward a degree or certificate.

 Colorado Mesa University reserves the right to evaluate, on a course-by-course basis, any credits earned 15 years or more prior to enrollment.
 Initially, only courses used to fulfill essential learning requirements will be accepted in transfer.
 Other courses will be transferred upon acceptance by the department head within the major.
 Additional transfer information is available on the Transferring Credit web page.

 Alternative credit includes other methods, such as: